 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 The expedition begins with a river trip canoeing the Rio Paraña.
 Canoes offer students the chance to travel to pristine campsites and easily carry all the gear they need for a remote expedition.
 The group learns to navigate the river and paddle increasingly difficult rapids.
-Along the way, students will learn the necessary skills to receive Rescue III International's Swiftwater Rescue certification is the industry standard among whitewater river guides and fire departments.
+Along the way, students will learn the necessary skills to receive Rescue III International's Swiftwater Rescue certification.This is the industry standard among whitewater river guides and fire departments.
 In this hands-on training, students practice the skills necessary to manage whitewater emergencies.
 During drills and scenarios, students work as a team to execute increasingly difficult rescues.

-The semester wraps up with a three-week expedition designed to test the group and all of their new outdoor and leadership skills.
-Beyond the canoeing experiences, the group will trek across the plateaus, jungles and grasslands of the Chapada.
-Along their hiking route the group has the chance to descend canyons, working together to rappel down waterfalls and swim through the clear pools cut deep into the steep sides of Chapada’s plateaus.
+The semester wraps up with a three-week expedition designed to test the group and their mastery of outdoor and leadership skills.
+Beyond the canoeing experiences, the group will trek across the plateaus, jungles, and grasslands of the Chapada.
+Along the hiking route the group will have the chance to descend canyons, working together to rappel down waterfalls and swim through the clear pools cut deep into the steep sides of Chapada’s plateaus.

 The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
 With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
-Often located along beautiful shorelines or peaceful rivers, campsites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
-Most students spend their Solo time journaling, drawing, or just thinking and resting as they process lessons of the course to focus on their goals for the future.
+Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing or just thinking and resting as they process lessons learned and focus on their goals for the future.
 Instructors check on each participant at regular intervals.
 The time students spend on Solo depends on the length of the course.
 On courses longer than three weeks, Solo is up to 72 hours long.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.